-&lt;sup>18 The Community Advisory Team suggested changing this to allow the sign in the right-of-way during business hours.
+21 The Community Advisory Team suggested changing this to allow the sign in the right-of-way during business hours.
 This may be difficult for signs not associated with a business such as political signs.
+22 The Community Advisory Team suggested requiring approval of the adjacent property support.